A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Magneto-Inductive Sensor

 \section{Magneto-Inductive Sensor}

-The MI sensor mainly consists of a resistor-inductor circuit, in which an electronic component is sensitive to the external magnetic field.
-To be specific, as shown in Fig.~\ref{MI}, the period during the charging and discharging procedures of the MI sensor inductor between two thresholds (lower and upper) through the Schmitt trigger oscillator, is proportional to the external magnetic field strength $H$.
-Generally, the total magnetic field $H_t$ is composed of the external magnetic field $H$ and the generated field $kI$ of the circuit as:
+The MI sensor mainly consists of a resistor-inductor circuit, in which an electronic component is sensitive to external radiation in traditional fluxgate magnetometer designs~\cite{Leuzinger-2010-J}.
+To be specific, as shown in Fig.~\ref{MI}.
+The operating of the MI sensor involves the measurement of the time it takes during the charging and discharging procedures of the inductor between an upper and lower threshold through means of a Schmitt trigger oscillator.
+The charge-discharge interval time is proportional to the external magnetic field strength $H$.
+The total magnetic field $H_t$ is composed of the external magnetic field $H$ and the generated field $kI$ of the circuit as:

 where $k$ stands for the conversion factor of the sensor coil, and $I$ stands for the generated current.
-In this case, the Schmitt trigger would operate the $I$ through the resistor $R$ to oscillate since the generated voltage of $R$ is over than the setting trigger value.
-More details about the operation principle of the MI sensor can be referred to literature~\cite{Leuzinger-2010-J}.
+In this case, the Schmitt trigger would regulate the $I$ through the resistor $R$ to oscillate since the generated voltage of $R$ is over than the setting trigger value (refer to a threshold).